The basics of campus information security boil down to the following three concerns: Protecting Yourself, Protecting Devices, and Protecting Data

 Minimum Security Standard for Electronic Information

-There are three (3) Device/Use categories:
+There are three (3) IT Resource categories:

-Baseline Data Protection Profiles
+Baseline Protection Profiles

 MSSEI Control Requirements